Monday 12:30 - 17:30 Room A - Auditorium, Ground Floor

 11:35 Lunch

-The Work Stream Program for 2025 includes more than 60 presentations.
+The Workstream Program includes more than 60 presentations.
 Each of the Work Streams can have up to 8 sessions, 5 on tuesday and 3 on wednesday.
-All sessions across the parallel work streams start and end at the same time.
+All sessions across the workstreams start and end at the same time.

-Each Work Stream slot is 45 minutes; The presentation is intended to last for about 25 minutes, and 20 minutes are reserved for Q&A and discussions.
+Each Workstream session is 60 minutes of which the presentation is intended to last for about 25 minutes, and 20 minutes are reserved for Q&A and discussions.
 The last 15 minutes are break and preparing for next presentation.

 (Some Program Details are still awaiting confirmation to be published).